-Even if you’re creating a double exposure in Photoshop, the process starts well before sitting down at the computer.
-In a traditional double exposure on film, one photo appears clearest on the darkest areas of the other image.
+Even if you’re creating a double exposure in Photoshop, the process starts well before editing.
+In a double-exposure on film, one photo looks clearer on the darkest areas of the other image.
 That’s an essential concept so keep that in mind.

-Because the dark areas bring out the other photograph, a double exposure is best done with one of those images as a silhouette.
-You can choose any subject, from people and animals to architecture, but you will get the best results if the subject is very dark.
+A double-exposure is best done with one of those images as a silhouette.
+You can choose any subject, from people and animals to architecture.
+You will get the best results if the subject is very dark.

 For the most flexibility in the editing process later, change your file type to RAW, for both this step and the next.

-The easiest way to photograph a silhouette is to use backlighting, where the light is coming from behind the subject.
-If you don’t have lighting gear, you can create backlighting simply by shooting in an open doorway or window.
-Ideally, the sun should be behind your subject.
+The easiest way to photograph a silhouette is to use backlighting.
+This is where the light is coming from behind the subject.
+If you don’t have lighting gear, you can create backlighting by shooting in an open doorway or window.
+The sun should be behind your subject.

 In both of the sample shots, I took the silhouette images by photographing underneath a traffic bridge.
-The shadow of the bridge allowed me to get a black profile while the sunlight from behind created the lighter background.
+The shadow of the bridge allowed me to get a black profile.
+The sunlight from behind created the lighter background.

-Next, you need to adjust the exposure so that the subject is dark, rather than exposing for the subject.
-Use manual mode to intentionally underexpose the subject, or use a semi-manual mode such as aperture priority and a negative exposure compensation value to darken the subject.
+Next, you need to adjust the exposure so that the subject is dark.
+Use manual mode to underexpose the subject.
+You can also use a semi-manual mode such as aperture priority and a negative exposure compensation value to darken the subject.

 Ideally, your subject should appear black and the background very light.
-Don’t worry about blowing out the sky — with a double exposure, getting a white sky is actually good.
-Check the LCD screen to make sure the subject is dark enough and lower the exposure as needed.
+Don’t worry about blowing out the sky.
+With double-exposure, getting a white sky is actually good.
+Check the LCD screen to make sure the subject is dark enough.
+Lower the exposure as needed.

-One more thing to watch for — post-processing will go much faster without any distracting objects in the background, so look for a plain background.
-Ideally, just the sky, and overexposing it actually works fine here.
+Post-processing will go much faster without any distracting objects in the background.
+Look for a plain background, such as the sky.
+Overexposing it actually works fine here.